-I’m all about easy SHEET PAN DINNERS and this one doesn’t disappoint!
+I’m all about easy meals and our recipe for sheet pan sausage and veggies doesn’t disappoint!
 You’ll start with smoked sausage and add in all kinds of colorful veggies for crunch and flavor.
 This dish is ready from start to finish in about 30 minutes!

 I believe I’ve mentioned my love of smoked sausage before a few times.

 It’s just so GOOD.
 And, bonus points, it’s about the easiest dang protein you can make.
 It’s pre-cooked, so you just brown it up to warm through.
 I like to let mine get really browned when I cook it on the stove – those crisp edges are divine. 🙂

 This recipe feeds my family of four perfectly and I love that it doesn’t feel like a low carb meal.
 I have no interested in cooking two meals for my family, so getting the kids to eat the same things as the adults is one of my top goals here.

 We all know and love a good one dish dinner on the stove and a sheet pan dinner is a very similar concept!

 Instead of spending time slaving away over the stove, you’ll put all of your dinner components on a sheet pan and pop it in a hot oven.